Internships & Work Study

 Our internships and work study opportunities provide valuable, hands-on experience working with a nonprofit organization in education, literary arts, and community service.
 Internships are unpaid and last a minimum of one academic quarter/semester.
 Work study positions are staff positions for which you must qualify through your financial aid office.

 Internships Overview & Requirements

-826 Seattle interns commit to a minimum of 15 hours per week of unpaid work through the duration of three months with the possibility of extension.
+826 Seattle interns commit to 10-15 hours per week of unpaid work through the duration of three months with the possibility of extension.
 Interns participate in all aspects of 826 Seattle; they support staff in administrative tasks, outreach projects, and events, and often have the opportunity to conduct individual projects based on the skills and interests of the intern as well as the needs of the organization.

 826 Seattle offers the following positions: